$\mathsf{G^2Retro}$ as a Two-Step Graph Generative Models for Retrosynthesis Prediction: Results

-In Figure~\ref{fig:heatmap}, the first four clusters have on average lower reaction similarities (on average 0.46 among the four clusters; 0.41, 0.45, 0.45, 0.49 in each of the clusters, respectively), and thus are referred to as high-reaction-diversity clusters (\HRD); the other six clusters, referred to as low-reaction-diversity clusters (\LRD), have relatively higher reaction similarities (on average 0.58 for among the six clusters; 0.52, 0.53, 0.58, 0.62, 0.67, 0.67 in each of the clusters, respectively).
-Figure~\ref{fig:dist_center} presents the distributions of reaction centers of these two clusters.
-Comparing Figure~\ref{fig:num_center_lowsim} and Figure~\ref{fig:num_center_highsim}, \HRD clusters tend to have more reaction centers than those in \LRD, and the number of reaction centers correlates well with reaction diversity (-0.8486 between the average similarities and the number of reaction centers).
-Particularly, the first cluster, which has the highest reaction diversity (lowest reaction similarity), has on average 4.41 reaction centers, compared to the average 3.92 reaction centers of those in \LRD clusters.
+We clustered the products according to their reaction similarity distributions using the K-means clustering algorithm in Euclidean distances.
+The clustering algorithm is presented in Supplementary Algorithm 1 in Supplementary Note 4.
+Figure~{5a} presents the clustering results for products that have their ground-truth reaction correctly predicted among the top-10 predictions.
+In Figure~{5a}, the first four clusters have on average lower reaction similarities (on average 0.46 among the four clusters; 0.41, 0.45, 0.45, 0.49 in each of the clusters, respectively), and thus are referred to as high-reaction-diversity clusters ({\HRD}); the other six clusters, referred to as low-reaction-diversity clusters ({\LRD}), have relatively higher reaction similarities (on average 0.58 for among the six clusters; 0.52, 0.53, 0.58, 0.62, 0.67, 0.67 in each of the clusters, respectively).

+Figure~{5b} and {5c} present the distributions of the number of reaction centers in the products of these two clusters.
+Comparing Figure~{5b} and Figure~{5c}, {\HRD} {products} tend to have more reaction centers {in their predicted reactions} than those in {\LRD} {products}, and the number of reaction centers correlates well with reaction diversity (-0.8486 between the average {reaction} similarities and the number of reaction centers).
+Particularly, the first cluster (in \HRD), which has the highest reaction diversity (lowest reaction similarity), has on average 4.41 reaction centers in the top-10 predicted reactions of each product, compared to the average 3.92 reaction centers in the top-10 predicted reactions of each product in {\LRD} clusters.
 The ninth and tenth clusters, which have the lowest reaction diversity, have on average 2.57 reaction centers.
-These results clearly show the diversity of \ours predictions.
+These results clearly show the diversity of {\ours} predictions.